-Gavin Duffy dropped from Mayo panel having not played a competitive game
+Gavin Duffy has been dropped from the Mayo senior football panel despite not having played a second of competitive action since his much trumpeted arrival nine months ago.

 The ex-Connacht and Ireland rugby player’s reconversion to Gaelic games has proven to be a total anti-climax, as it emerged late last month that he was in fact ineligible to feature in last summer’s campaign and now a month after being finally cleared to play he is one of a handful of players to have been dropped from the current squad.